-TMJ stands for temperomandibular joint, and refers to the ball-and-socket joint that connects the jaw to the side of the head.
-Put your fingers below your ear and move your jaw up and down: that’s the temperomandibular joint.
-It’s a joint that sees heavy usage, since we move our jaws all day long with eating and talking, and because of that it’s prone to developing issues.
+TMJ stands for temporomandibular joint and refers to the ball-and-socket joint that connects the jaw to the side of the head.
+Put your fingers below your ear and move your jaw up and down: that’s the temporomandibular joint.
+It’s a joint that sees heavy usage since we move our jaws all day long with eating and talking, and because of that, it’s prone to developing issues.
 Many patients report pain, swelling, and discomfort in their jaws, which may also be affected by arthritis, injury, misaligned teeth, and other conditions.
 Symptoms can range from mild to severe, and combined with the number of factors contributing to the disorder, TMJ treatment presents a challenge.

 - Pain and soreness in the jaw, especially when opening and closing the mouth

 - Clicking, rasping, or popping noise in the jaw while in use